|How Sex Offender Laws Circumvent the Constitution:

-- Rehabilitation of offenders is also a paramount governmental interest; while legislators argue SO laws are
+- Rehabilitation of offenders is also a paramount governmental interest; while legislators argue SO laws are issues

-SO law to supplement such arguments.
+supplement such arguments.

-- Sex offender laws “shock the conscience,” a term meaning a law is so onerous it literally shocks human logic
+- Sex offender laws “shock the conscience,” a term meaning a law is so onerous it literally shocks human logic and

-and reason.
+reason.
 Emphasize the uniqueness of the SO Laws -- many of the laws are exclusive to sex offenders.

-- Convincing the judge the disputed law is indeed punitive opens the case to the constitutional safeguards
+- Convincing the judge the disputed law is indeed punitive opens the case to the constitutional safeguards people

-people have taken for granted.
+have taken for granted.